Telus says Mason avoided disclosing sale of its stake

-Dec 17 Canada's Telus Corp said on Monday it believes U.S. hedge fund Mason Capital Management LLC borrowed or "otherwise acquired" the telecom company's shares at the end of November to avoid disclosing a big reduction in its stake.
+Canada's Telus Corp (T.TO) said on Monday it believes U.S. hedge fund Mason Capital Management LLC borrowed or "otherwise acquired" the telecom company's shares at the end of November to avoid disclosing a big reduction in its stake.

 Telus said the percentage of its shares in foreign hands had dropped to about 15 percent, after applications to buy shares pushed potential foreign ownership above 30 percent in late November.
 It said it saw a similar pattern at the end of October.